sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

-- Robert MacGillivary who is the director responsible for the procurement innovation team has agreed to co-sponsor the business case
+- Robert MacGillivary, who is the director responsible for the procurement innovation team, has agreed to co-sponsor the business case

 ---